MicrosoftDocs/azure-devops-docs/docs/boards/get-started/what-is-azure-boards.md

 Access the [**Queries**](../queries/view-run-query.md) hub to generate custom lists of work items.
 Queries support the following tasks:
 - Find groups of work items with something in common.
-- Triage work to organize, prioritize, or assign to a team member or sprint.
+- Triage work to assign to a team member or sprint and set priorities.
 - Perform bulk updates.
 - View dependencies or relationships between work items.
 - Create status and trend charts that you can optionally add to dashboards.